julkue/wabp/README.md

 "/dist" (will be created if it does not exist).
 If you want, a zip can be generated too.

-In case you have a limited list of supported browsers for your application, you can define this list in the package.json (have a look into it in this repository).
+In case you have a limited list of supported browsers for your application, you can define this list in the package.json (e.g. like in this repository).
 Once you have defined it, a file "fallback.js" will be created in the output of your production build.
 This file will check the user agent against the list of supported browsers and